William Collins Whitney: Thoroughbred horse racing

 He was the breeder of twenty-six American stakes winners, including the great filly Artful from his stallion Hamburg.
-On June 5, 1901, Whitney won England's Derby with Volodyovski, leased by him from Lady Valerie Meux.Dictionary of American Biography, Vol. XX, p.
-166. On October 24, 1903, the New York Times reported that W.C.
+On June 5, 1901, Whitney won England's Derby with Volodyovski, leased by him from Lady Valerie Meux.
+On October 24, 1903, the New York Times reported that W.C.
 Whitney had entered into a ten-year lease deal with Alexander John (A.J.)
 Alexander for one thousand acres (4 km2) of the Wood Stud farm property at Spring Station, Kentucky.

 In 1901 Whitney led a group of investors who bought the Saratoga Race Course, which had been in decline.
 Whitney made major improvements to the track and is widely credited with revitalizing racing at Saratoga.

 Personal life

 On October 13, 1869, he married Flora Payne, daughter of Senator Henry B. Payne of Ohio and sister of Whitney's Yale classmate, Colonel Oliver Hazard Payne, later treasurer of the Standard Oil Company.
 The Whitneys lived in the now-lost Stevens Mansion at 2 West 57th Street, where they commissioned Stanford White to renovate the interiors.
 They had five children: